Frequently Asked Questions About Orthodontics

 I need to be pre-medicated for the dentist.
 Do I need to take my medicine for the orthodontist?

-Possibly.
-Please check with your physician or with Dr. Korch before your orthodontic appointment.
+Some of your orthodontic appointments may require pre-medication.
+Please check with your physician or with Dr. Korch before your appointment so we can advise you appropriately.

 How long do braces take, and what is the typical orthodontic treatment timeline?

-Most patients complete treatment in about two years, but the exact timeline depends on your unique case.
+Most patients complete orthodontic treatment in about two years.
+However, the exact timeline depends on your individual needs and the complexity of your case.

 How do braces or Invisalign aligners actually move your teeth into place?